 Soil contamination

 Soil contamination occurs when chemicals, heavy metals, or other hazardous substances enter the soil.
-This can come from leaks, spills or poor waste management.
-Consequences can include risks to human health and high clean-up costs.
+This can result from leaks, spills, or poor waste management.
+The consequences can include human health risks and high cleanup costs.

 Waste management

-Waste management problems can include improper storage of waste, misclassification of hazardous waste, and illegal disposal of waste.
-Inadequate management can result in environmental risks and regulatory sanctions.
+Waste management issues can include improper waste storage, misclassification of hazardous waste, and illegal waste disposal.
+Improper management can lead to environmental risks and regulatory penalties.

 Pollutant emissions

-Emissions of pollutants, such as volatile organic compounds (VOCs), fine particulate matter, and greenhouse gases, can harm human health and the environment.
+Pollutant emissions, such as volatile organic compounds (VOCs), particulate matter, and greenhouse gases, can harm human health and the environment.
 Businesses must monitor and manage their emissions to comply with regulations and minimize negative impacts.

 Specific environmental regulations